 Next, I grate the zucchini and carrot coarsely.
 You can use a hand grater or food processor if you want to speed up the process even more.
 I place a tea towel inside a bowl and add the grated veggies in.
 I form a ball with the veggies inside and using my hands, I start adding pressure to squeeze out any excess water.
 That will make my fritters hold their shape better and be crispy.

-For the spring onions, if they are big ones just use two and cut them first in the middle lengthwise before chopping them.
-Otherwise you could use 3-4 small spring onions and chop also the green part if it’s tender.
-Then, I place all grated veggies and chopped spring onions to a bowl, I add the flour and baking powder in and just mix it all.
+For the green onions, if they are big ones just use two and cut them first in the middle lengthwise before chopping them.
+Otherwise you could use 3-4 small green onions and chop also the green part if it’s tender.
+Then, I place all grated veggies and chopped green onions to a bowl, I add the flour and baking powder in and just mix it all.

 Depending on how big your vegetables are, you will get around 10-12 kohlrabi fritters.
 I take a heaped tablespoon of the mixture and gently press it in my palm, then form a ball and press it a little bit to flatten it out.
 When all the fritters are ready, it’s time for frying.
 I add around 1in /2 cm of oil in a frying pan and heat it over medium to high heat.